lmc-eu/steward/README.md

-# Steward - makes Selenium WebDriver + PHPUnit testing easy and robust
+# Steward: easy and robust testing with Selenium WebDriver + PHPUnit

 Steward is set of libraries made to simplify writing and running robust functional system tests in [PHPUnit](https://phpunit.de/) using [Selenium WebDriver](http://www.seleniumhq.org/).